 In 2013 Minnesota legislators enacted a Solar Energy Standard (SES) that requires Minnesota electric investor-owned utilities to provide at least 1.5% of our sales from solar energy by 2020.
 For us, this is 20 to 25 megawatts (MW).
 And at least 10% of this requirement must come from systems 40 kilowatts (originally 20 kw) or less.

-In 2017 and 2018 we purchased Solar Renewable Energy Credits, or SRECs, which are credits for purchasing renewable energy and associated benefits from the renewable energy market.
+We purchased Solar Renewable Energy Credits, or SRECs, which are credits for purchasing renewable energy and associated benefits from the renewable energy market.
 The SRECs enable us to create a low-cost bridge to comply with Minnesota's Solar Energy Standard until solar prices decline to a level that would make solar part of a least-cost energy mix for our customers.

 Publicly Owned Property Solar Program